Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 1

-Determine the margin of error (ME) provided in the problem.
-The margin of error is ±3.6%, which can be written as ME = 0.036 in decimal form.
+Step 2: Write the formula for a confidence interval for a population proportion.
+The general form is: , where is the sample proportion and ME is the margin of error.

-Construct the confidence interval using the formula: Confidence Interval = p̂ ± ME.
-This means the lower bound of the interval is p̂ - ME, and the upper bound is p̂ + ME.
+Step 3: Substitute the given values into the formula.
+Here, (31% expressed as a decimal) and (2.9% expressed as a decimal).
+The confidence interval is: .

-Substitute the values into the formula.
-The lower bound is 0.57 - 0.036, and the upper bound is 0.57 + 0.036.
-These calculations will give the range of the confidence interval.
+Step 4: Calculate the lower and upper bounds of the confidence interval.
+The lower bound is , and the upper bound is .
+These bounds represent the range of plausible values for the true population proportion.

-Approximate the level of confidence.
+Step 5: Approximate the confidence level.
 The margin of error is typically associated with a 95% confidence level unless otherwise stated.
-Therefore, the confidence level for this interval is approximately 95%.
+Therefore, the confidence interval is likely based on a 95% confidence level.

 Verified video answer for a similar problem: